-Research Integrity Statement:
+Research Integrity Statement

-A summary of actions and activities that have been undertaken to support and strengthen understanding and the application of research integrity issues (for example postgraduate and researcher training, or process reviews)
+A summary of actions and activities that have been undertaken to support and strengthen understanding and the application of research integrity issues (for example postgraduate and researcher training, or process reviews).

 The College recognises that there is still a body of work to be done to ensure that all our policies and procedures relating to research integrity, research ethics and research misconduct are effectively communicated to our researchers.
-Best practice in this area is constantly evolving and the College cannot "rest on its laurels" in assuming that all researchers are aware of latest developments at all times.
+Best practice in this area is constantly evolving and the College cannot 'rest on its laurels' in assuming that all researchers are aware of latest developments at all times.
 Training is an essential part of this work.

 At the student level, all UG, PGT and PGR students receive relevant training in questions of ethics and integrity as a core part of their research methods modules, and through workshops etc. which are run to support the process of writing dissertations.
-At the PGR level, this is complimented by generic training and information sessions which are run by BGRS (the Birkbeck Graduate Research School).
+At the PGR level, this is complemented by generic training and information sessions which are run by BGRS (the Birkbeck Graduate Research School).
 It is compulsory that all PGR students receive additional training in research ethics and integrity.

-In 16/17 some gaps in terms of research integrity training provision for staff were identified, and the College Ethics Committee identified this as a priority area for the 17/18 year.
-In 17/18, whilst ad hoc training continued through presentations, workshops and guest speakers, the College Ethics Committee worked with the Schools to identify real/realistic, generalisable, challenging questions and a set of training materials were produced and placed onto the College website (http://www7.bbk.ac.uk/committees/researchintegrity/CEC201705Ethicsroundtablediscussion.pdf/view)

-to support Schools to begin to develop more structured training programmes to be delivered in house.
+In 2016-17 some gaps in terms of research integrity training provision for staff were identified, and the College Ethics Committee identified this as a priority area for the 2017-18 year.
+In 2017-18, whilst ad hoc training continued through presentations, workshops and guest speakers, the College Ethics Committee worked with the Schools to identify real/realistic, generalisable, challenging questions and a set of training materials were produced and placed onto the College website to support Schools to begin to develop more structured training programmes to be delivered in house.

 Potential gaps in the formal training of supervisors of PhD students were also identified, especially when those supervisors are external to the College.
-A supervisors network was set up in 18/19 to allow peer-to-peer support in considering questions relating to the supervision of PGR students, and ethics and integrity has been flagged as an area that the network should look into.
-For the first time in 2017/18 we asked the Schools to report on their training provision around ethics and integrity and this will allow us to monitor that the fruitful discussions from 17/18 translate into practice and to share best practice.
+A supervisors network was set up in 2018-19 to allow peer-to-peer support in considering questions relating to the supervision of PGR students, and ethics and integrity has been flagged as an area that the network should look into.
+For the first time in 2017-18 we asked the Schools to report on their training provision around ethics and integrity and this will allow us to monitor that the fruitful discussions from 2017-18 translate into practice and to share best practice.

-Over the 18-19 academic year the College has continued to run regular formal training sessions for PGR students about research ethics and research integrity.
+Over the 2018-19 academic year the College continued to run regular formal training sessions for PGR students about research ethics and research integrity.
 This work sits alongside work undertaken at the School or Departmental level.

-Over the 19-20 academic year, one area of the College that has been significantly affected by the global Covid pandemic is the provision of staff and student training, and the College acknowledges that not only have we not made the progress we hoped to this year, we have also gone backwards in some areas.
-However, the transition to a blended approach to learning for our students will be applied to our staff training provision and over the summer in 2021 a comprehensive review of our training offer is planned to allow for a great use f the new online resources that the College now has access too.
-A priority for this review is to enhance our provision of researcher development training, including in the areas of ethics and integrity.
-One department is already trailing the use of our moodle shell as a more effective mechanism to engage students with ethics applications.
+Over the 2019-20 academic year, one area of the College that was significantly affected by the global COVID pandemic is the provision of staff and student training, and the College acknowledged that not only did we not made the progress we hoped in this year, we also went backwards in some areas.

+However, the decision was taken that the transition to a blended approach to learning for our students will be applied to our staff training provision and over the summer in 2021 a comprehensive review of our training offer was undertaken allow for a great use of the new online resources that the College now has access too.
+A priority for this review was to enhance our provision of researcher development training, including in the areas of ethics and integrity.
+One department is already trialing the use of our Moodle shell as a more effective mechanism to engage students with ethics applications.